Zhang-SDU/GDFAT/README_sm4DFA.md

 First record is the one with the correct output, to be used as reference by the DFA tool.

 If the attack is running for long and you want to try a DFA attack on intermediate results, send a SIGUSR1 and it will dump an intermediate tracefile.
 You can interrupt the script with a SIGINT (ctrl-C), it will save the current tracefile as well before quitting.

+##```sm4DA.py```
+It takes a file of recorded outputs, optionally preceded by inputs (which will be ignored).
+First record must be with the correct output, to be used as reference.

 Typical usage:
 ```python